Leukerbad: Gemmi

 The Gemmi Pass is famous in the history of the Valais because it had for a long time been a very busy route between Valais and Bern.

 The Gemmi is accessible with the cable-car which connects Leukerbad to the highest point on the pass (2322 m).

 From the pass, there are extensive views of the Alps.
 The region is well known in summer for its hiking trails to Kandersteg, Adelboden or the Wildstrubel.
-It is visited by the families too because of the small lake called "Daubensee" which is surrounded by easy walks and provides a popular place for picnics.
+It is visited by the families because of the small lake called "Daubensee" which is surrounded by easy walks and is a popular place for picnics.

-In winter, this same lake is ideal for the cross-country skiers but you can also go there for a snow-shoe trail, a run downhill with a sledge or just a walk on prepared, signposted hikes.
+In winter, this lake is ideal for cross-country skiers but visitors also go there for a snow-shoe trail, a run downhill with a sledge or just a walk on prepared, signposted hikes.

 Torrent

 The cable-car to Torrent Alp brings to the Rinderhütte at 2313 m above sea level.
 In winter it is the paradise of skiers who then have 50 km of runs at their disposal.

 In summer it offers a huge network of hiking and mountain bike trails.

-The panoramic views from the Rinderhütte of the 4000 m peaks of the Valais, French and Italian Alps is breath taking.
+The panoramic views from the Rinderhütte of the 4000 m peaks of the Valais, French and Italian Alps are breath taking.

 Thermal baths

 The history of the springs of Leukerbad dates back to Roman times.
 People, even then, were already aware of the therapeutic effect of the thermal water.

 Today, 3900000 L of thermal water - up to 51 C - flow from the springs and feed 22 thermal pools.
-Several baths are at the disposal of guests in private hotels, in the Rehabilitation centre and in the Volksheilbad, but the biggest public baths are the Leukerbad Therme (previously Burgerbad) and the Walliser Alpentherme (previously the Lindner Alpentherme).
+Several baths are at the disposal of guests in private hotels, in the rehabilitation centre and in the Volksheilbad, but the biggest public baths are the Leukerbad Therme (previously Burgerbad) and the Walliser Alpentherme (previously the Lindner Alpentherme).